ibbles/LearningUnreal/Niagara Module.md

 To change the name of the value in the Map Set node double-click the name and type the new name.

+# Troubleshooting

+## Compiler error: `Cannot set external constant`

+Happens when there is a user parameter, in the Parameters tab, with the same name as a built-in parameter.
+In my case it was `User.NumParticles` that conflicted with `Engine.Emitter.NumParticles`.
+Renamed the user parameter to `TargetNumParticles` and the error went away.